adutta/howtobuild_OpenCVCUDA_cpp/README.md

 Bad news: You can't download this.
 You will need to build OpenCV to work with your GPU.
 Worse news: There's so many options that you might be overwhelmed by what to and not to do.

 This guide is intended to help you quickly figure out what you need to do to build OpenCV so it can leverage your CUDA cores.
+This was created with a bit of trial and error.

 # Prerequisites:
 ## PC Requirements
-* 64-bit Windows
+* 64-bit Windows OS
 * An NVIDIA GPU with CUDA cores
 * ~5GB of space free on a single drive